natverse/natverse_hugo/content/install.md

 Unfortunately installing the full natverse suite makes many calls to the GitHub API, which is rate limited unless you have a GitHub account and present a `GITHUB_PAT` authentication token.
-If you get errors like
+The `natmanager` package will attempt to use a built-in PAT if you do not have one.
+However, if multiple users are installing the natverse simultaneously, you may get errors like

 ```
 Using github PAT from envvar GITHUB_PAT